digitalbazaar/bedrock-native-app/README.md

 [Capacitor provides these SDK setup docs](https://capacitorjs.com/docs/getting-started/environment-setup#android-sdk)

 ### iOS
-For the most part iOS is prettty straight forward provided XCode and XCode command line tools are installed.
+For the most part iOS is pretty straight forward provided XCode and XCode command line tools are installed.
 If xcodebuild throws this error:

 ```